Process and methods

 6 Reviewing research evidence

-Reviewing evidence is an explicit, systematic and transparent process that can be applied to both quantitative (experimental and observational) and qualitative evidence (see chapter 4).
+Reviewing evidence is an explicit, systematic and transparent process that can be applied to both quantitative (experimental and observational) and qualitative evidence (see the chapter on developing review questions and planning the evidence review).
 The key aim of any review is to provide a summary of the relevant evidence to ensure that the committee can make fully informed decisions about its recommendations.
 This chapter describes how evidence is reviewed in the development of guidelines.

-Evidence identified during literature searches and from other sources (see chapter 5) should be reviewed against the review protocol to identify the most appropriate information to answer the review questions.
+Evidence identified during literature searches and from other sources (see the chapter on identifying the evidence: literature searching and evidence submission) should be reviewed against the review protocol to identify the most appropriate information to answer the review questions.
 The evidence review process used to inform guidelines must be explicit and transparent and involves 6 main steps:

 identifying and selecting relevant evidence